jonnymind/SIRPAS/Source/Base_System/Damage_and_injury.md

 A critical aspect of any RPG is the set of rules that determine how characters sustain damage and receive injuries.

-SIRPAS has a modular injury system, which can be fitted in any setting and system: it can be used to determine an overall status of a fight, or to determine precisely which part of a human body, mechanical robot, flying mount or AI virtual device has been damaged, and to what extent it has been incapacitated.
+SIRPAS has a modular injury system, which can be fitted in any setting and play styles.

+It can be used to determine an overall status of a fight, or to determine precisely which part of a human body, mechanical robot, flying mount or AI virtual device has been damaged, and to what extent it has been incapacitated.

 It can be employed to keep the score of harmless intellectual challenges, as well as devastating psychic attacs on the mental sanity of the characters.

 ## Damage Points {#BaM-m-damage-points}

+The *raw damage* a character receives is measured in *damage points* (**DP**).

-Damage can come in the way of characters in various forms, and from various *damage sources*; the raw damage received is measured in *damage points* (**DP**).
+Damage can come in the way of characters in various forms, and from various sources; hence, **DP** have also a *quality*, which depends on which source is generating them.

+Physical harm, fatigue, heat, cold, mental stress etc. can be source.
+The base system divides them in three main categories: *physical*, *mental* and *elemental*.
+These macro-categories further subdivided in specific *damage sources*, which are defined further down.

-## Defences and Effective Damage {#BaM-m-defences-and-effective-damage}
+## Effective Damage {#BaM-m-effective-damage}

-this inital estimation of received damage is modified through the application of *defences*, that reduce the incoming damage in various ways; they are mainly divided in the following categories:
+Incoming *raw damage* is modified through the application of *defences*, that reduce it in various ways; they are mainly divided in the following categories:
-* *Passive defences*: reducing the incoming **DP**s of a flat amount (like physical armors), or dividing the damage by a certain factor, i.e. 4/5 or 3/4 (like magic or sci-fi shields), or eventually by an hybrid formual (as in the case of specific resistences against some kind of damage).
+* *Passive Defences*: reducing the incoming **DP**s of a flat amount (like physical armors), or dividing the damage by a certain factor, i.e. 4/5 or 3/4 (like magic or sci-fi shields), or eventually by an hybrid formual (as in the case of specific resistances against some kind of damage).
 * *Active Defences*: the amount of reduced **DP**s depends on the use of a certain character ability.